-If you feel that you can’t raise your concern with any of the people listed above, or if you have but still have got concerns, you can contact our “Speak Up” service 24/7 by calling Safecall on 0800 915 1571 or online via www.safecall.co.uk/coop
+If you feel that you can’t raise your concern with any of the people listed above, or if you have but you've still got concerns, you can use our “Speak up” service 24/7 by calling Safecall on 0800 915 1571, or online via www.safecall.co.uk/coop.

 “Speak up” is an anonymous, free and confidential service operated by Safecall.
 It’s a completely independent organisation with staff trained to handle whistleblowing calls.
 Your call won’t be traced or recorded.

-Safecall will pass all of the information you give during the call, apart from your name if you wish, to the Internal Audit team for them, who will make sure your concern is looked into thoroughly and independently.
+Safecall will pass all the information you give during the call, apart from your name if you wish, to the Internal Audit team, who will make sure your concern is looked into thoroughly and independently.

 We’d really like you to raise any concerns internally first, to give us the chance to look into things.
 But you do have the option of reporting the matter to the Relevant Authority.

 The Financial Conduct Authority (FCA) and Prudential Regulation Authority (PRA) provide whistleblowing services for concerns about financial services organisations.
 Their details are below:

-Financial Conduct Authority 020 7066 9200 during office hours or leave a voicemail email@example.com Intelligence Department (Ref PIDA), Financial Conduct Authority, 25 The North Colonnade, London, E14 5HS
+Financial Conduct Authority Call 020 7066 9200 E-mail firstname.lastname@example.org Or post to Intelligence Department (Ref PIDA), Financial Conduct Authority, 12 Endeavour Square, London, E20 1JN

 Prudential Regulation Authority Call 020 3461 8703 E-mail email@example.com